-The act requires the Director of Job and Family Services to establish a qualified long-term care insurance partnership program consistent with the federal definition of that term.
+Under the bill, the Director of ODJFS must establish a qualified state long-term care insurance partnership program78 consistent with federal law.
 The program must be established not later than September 1, 2007.
-The estate of an individual who participates in the program may be subject to a reduced adjustment or recovery under the Medicaid estate recovery program.
-The Director is to adopt rules providing for the reduction and rules to implement the qualified long-term care insurance partnership program.
-The rules are to be adopted in accordance with the Administrative Procedure Act (Revised Code Chapter 119.).
+If the estate of an individual who participates in the program is subject to the Medicaid estate recovery program, the estate is eligible for a reduced adjustment or recovery.